 Emma Campbell BSc – Health and Wellbeing Manager

-Emma is currently completing a MSc in Counselling Studies and Therapeutic Communication to include Humanistic Counselling, Psychosocial Issues, Critical Perspectives on Counselling, Human Growth and Transition, Psychodynamic Approaches, Health Communication, Research Methods, Counselling and the Therapeutic Framework.
+Emma holds a MSc in Counselling Studies and Therapeutic Communication to include Humanistic Counselling, Psychosocial Issues, Critical Perspectives on Counselling, Human Growth and Transition, Psychodynamic Approaches, Health Communication, Research Methods, Counselling and the Therapeutic Framework.
 Followed by her clinical work.

 Since graduating Emma has worked primarily in the healthcare sector as a senior support worker, healthcare administrator and a healthcare coordinator and in addition has been heavily involved in voluntary work, taking on a variety of roles over the last 7 years including working with dementia residents in a multitude of homes to assist in activities such as, The Art for Dementia Project.
 Emma is also passionate about working with younger people and has been working with young people in an array of schools leading in physical activity classes by virtue of being a dedicated member of the Salter Sterling Programme.
 She enjoyed her time with ‘The Kumon project’ where she assisted children to participate in new activities alongside homework assistance after school.